-The program UNWEDGE can consider in situ stresses in the rock mass surrounding the opening.
+The program UNWEDGE can take into account in situ stresses in the rock mass surrounding the opening.
 For the example under consideration, the influence of in situ stresses can be illustrated by the following example:

-Stress Magnitude Plunge Trend

-Vertical stress σ_1 30 t/m^2 90° 030°

-Intermediate stress σ $22 21 t/m^2$ 0° 030°

-Minor stress σ_3 15 t/m^2 0° 120°
+Stress Magnitude Plunge Trend Vertical stress σ_1 30 t/m^2 90° 030° Intermediate stress σ_2 21 t/m^2 $0{\mathbf{o}}$ 030° Minor stress σ_3 15 t/m^2 $0{\mathbf{o}}$ 120°

-Wedge Factor of Safety with Factor of Safety with

-no in situ stress applied i n situ stress
+Wedge Factor of Safety with no in situ stress Factor of Safety with applied in situ stress

 Roof wedge 0 1.23

 Right side wedge 0.36 0.70

 Side wedge 2 0.40 0.68

 Floor wedge ∞ ∞

-The difference in the calculated factors of safety, with and without in situ stresses, show that the clamping forces acting on the wedges can have a significant influence on their stability.
-The roof wedge is stable with the in-situ stresses applied, but completely unstable when released.
-This large difference suggests a tendency for sudden failure when the in-situ stresses are diminished for any reason which is a warning sign that care must be taken in terms of the excavation and support installation sequence.
+The difference in the calculated factors of safety with and without in situ stresses show that the clamping forces acting on the wedges can have a significant influence on their stability.
+In particular the roof wedge is stable with the in situ stresses applied but completely unstable when released.
+This large difference suggests a tendency for sudden failure when the in situ stresses are diminished for any reason and is a warning sign that care has to be taken in terms of the excavation and support installation sequence.

-Since it is very difficult to predict the in-situ stresses precisely and to determine how these stresses can change with excavation of the tunnel or of adjacent tunnels or openings, many tunnel designers consider that it is prudent to design the tunnel support on the basis that there are no in situ stresses.
+Since it is very difficult to predict the in situ stresses precisely and to determine how these stresses can change with excavation of the tunnel or of adjacent tunnels or openings, many tunnel designers consider that it is prudent to design the tunnel support on the basis that there are no in situ stresses.
 This ensures that, for almost all cases, the support design will be conservative.

-In rare cases the in-situ stresses can result in a reduction of the factor of safety of sidewall wedges which may be forced out of their sockets.
-These cases are rare enough that, generally, they can be ignored for support design purposes.
+In rare cases the in situ stresses can actually result in a reduction of the factor of safety of sidewall wedges which may be forced out of their sockets.
+These cases are rare enough that they can generally be ignored for support design purposes.